liam-wiltshire/talks/learning/content.md

 - Studies, such as one done by the National Academies of Sciences, Engineering, and Medicine in America have shown the learning actually changes the physical structure of the brain
 - Learning strenghtens pathways in the brain, improving memory retreval, and information processing amongst other things.

-- Of course, there are other benifits too - adding more skills makes you potentially more flexible, increase job opportunities etc, but that's not what I'm focusing on right now
+- Of course, there are other benifits too - adding more skills makes you potentially more flexible, increase job opportunities etc, but I wanted to share some of the lesser considered beneifts

 ---